gitaarik/lit-state/README.md

 You keep your shared state in a `LitState` derived class.
 This class contains `stateVar` variables that contain the state.
 This class can also contain helper functions that modify the state.
-Instead of extending your components from `LitElement` you extend them from `LitStateElement`.
+Decorate your `LitElement` classes with the `observeState()` mixin.
 This makes your components automatically re-render whenever a `stateVar` they use changes.

 ## Usage